fedehub/nav_stack/README.md

 The **Global costmap** differs from the local one since it is mainly used to generate **long-term** plans rather than local ones, over the entire environment.

-> :info: While global costmaps are used for calculating a certain path, i.e. from a *starting point* 0 to an *ending point* 1, local costmaps are employed to avoid obstacles in the nearby
+> **Remark** While global costmaps are used for calculating a certain path, i.e. from a *starting point* 0 to an *ending point* 1, local costmaps are employed to avoid obstacles in the nearby

 ## Local costmap files